Iinfy/pastebin/README.md

 For use Pastebin you should download source code and compile it using [maven](https://maven.apache.org/)<br>
 After getting .jar package, run it using java -jar PACKAGE_NAME in console**

+## Properties
+If you want to enable /deleteall command in api, you should '''deleteall.enabled=true''' in application properties

 ## Contacts
 [Github](https://github.com/Iinfy)<br>
 Mail: infywmail@gmail.com